sdsc/sdsc-summer-institute-2021/0_Preparation/README.md

 [Back to Top](#top)
 <hr>

-##  Remote access via Zoom, Slack, and GitHub <a name="remote"></a>
+##  Remote access via GitHub, Zoom, and Slack <a name="remote"></a>

-* For the institute, we will coordinate our remote access via Zoom, Slack, and GitHub
-* When setting up your “display name” on Zoom & Slack, please list your FIRST name, LAST name, and institution (i.e., Jane Doe (SDSC))

-### Zoom:  <a name="zoom"></a>
+* GitHub:  Preparation and training material will be located on the SDSC Summer Institute 2021 [GitHub repo](https://github.com/sdsc/sdsc-summer-institute-2021) and one of the Thursday hands-on sessions will require a GitHub account.
+If you do not already have one, you can create a free personal GitHub account [here](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).

- You will need to install the latest [Zoom](https://urldefense.com/v3/__https:/zoom.us/download__;!!Mih3wA!UGXaOZYQHBMwc07Vt0SbIo6BuDVjS0wz54dT6sb7Q9QMDnX831-1_4ewcxi5fw$) client, which is available for Windows, MacOS and Linux, Once installed, you can test your microphone and camera interface with Zoom here.
-You can find more information on Zoom system requirements, including bandwidth requirements here.
+* Zoom: You will need to install the latest [Zoom client](https://zoom.us/download), which is available for Windows, MacOS and Linux.
+Once installed, you can test your microphone and camera interface with [Zoom here](https://zoom.us/test).
+You can find more information on Zoom system requirements, including bandwidth requirements here](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux).

-To ensure the security of our Zoom links, details will be sent to all participants just prior to preparation day (June 18) and again prior to SDSC Summer Institute week (June 22-24).
-Zoom details for all sessions will be unique.
+  * To ensure the security of our Zoom links, details will be sent to all participants just prior to preparation day (July 28) and again prior to the Summer Institute week (August 2 - 6).
+When setting up your “display name” on Zoom, please list your FIRST name, LAST name, and institution (i.e., Jane Doe (SDSC))

-### Slack:  <a name="slack"></a>
-* We will also be using Slack as our main platform for announcements, where participants can communicate and ask for help.
-Download ([Windows](https://slack.com/downloads/windows), [MacOS](https://slack.com/downloads/mac), or [Linux](https://slack.com/downloads/linux)) and [get started](https://slack.com/help/articles/218080037-Getting-started-for-new-Slack-users).
+* Slack: We will also be using Slack as our main platform for announcements, where participants can communicate and ask for help.
+Download ([Windows](https://slack.com/downloads/windows), [MacOS](https://slack.com/downloads/mac), or [Linux](https://slack.com/downloads/linux)) and get [started](https://slack.com/help/articles/218080037-Getting-started-for-new-Slack-users).
 Zoom chat will be disabled.
 Make sure to turn on your notifications to receive alerts.
+  * Once you have downloaded the client, join the SI-SDSC-2021 workspace.
+See "...Preparation & Exercise" for link to join.
-* When setting up your “display name” on Zoom & Slack, please list your FIRST name, LAST name, and institution (i.e., Jane Doe (SDSC))
+  * When setting up your “display name” on Slack, please list your FIRST name, LAST name, and institution (i.e., Jane Doe (SDSC))

-### Github: <a name="github"></a>
-* Most of the training material will be located on the SDSC Summer Institute GitHub repo and one of the Thursday hands-on sessions will require a GitHub account. * If you do not already have one, you can create a free personal GitHub account [here](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).
-* For examples of using GitHub on Expanse, see: https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github

-  ##### Using GitHub<a name="github"></a>

-* Most of the training material will be located on the [SDSC SI21 GitHub repo](https://github.com/sdsc/sdsc-summer-institute-2021).
-In addition, one of the Thursday hands-on sessions will require a GitHub account.
-If you do not already have one, you can create a free personal GitHub account [here](https://docs.github.com/en/github/getting-started-with-github/signing-up-for-github/signing-up-for-a-new-github-account).
-See this quick-start guide for using GitHub on SDSC resources: https://github.com/sdsc-hpc-training-org/basic_skills/tree/master/using_github

 [Back to Top](#top)
 <hr>